knapply/syknapptic/content/page/about.md

 This site is intended to showcase analysis, code, walkthroughs, and lessons-learned from data-centric projects.

-The topics will address issues that I (hesitantly) describe as open-source intelligence, along with inevitable depatures into various other areas.
-I also plan to have code-specific discussion.
+The topics will address issues that are probably best described as open-source intelligence, along with inevitable depatures into various other areas and code-specific discussion.

 ## Motivation